Amazon A+ Content Templates and Best Practices: What modules are there?

 What is Amazon A+ Content?

-Unlike Private Label goods.
-These are usually products that are often offered by only one seller under their own brand.
-Exceptions are the large private labels that are also sold by third parties.
-However, it is also true that most of the time the brand owner manages the detail page – the so-called listing – and determines the content such as title, bullet points, etc. that is displayed there.
-On this product page, sellers also have a field for the product description that they can fill with up to 2,000 characters.
+Unlike private label goods.
+These are usually products that are often only offered by one seller under their own brand.
+Exceptions are the large brands that are also sold by third parties.
+However, it is also true here that usually the brand owner manages the detail page – the so-called listing – and determines the content such as title, bullet points, etc. that is displayed there.
+On this product page, sellers also have a field for the product description available, which they can fill with up to 2,000 characters.

 Additionally, both vendors and sellers have access to the premium variant: Amazon A+ Premium Content, which offers advantages such as video loops, interactive content, or a FAQ section.
 However, sellers must be approved for this and must meet certain requirements.
 For example, all ASINs in a product catalog must contain A+ Content in order to use premium content on Amazon.